homan-uppu/writing/2-Essays/Winners take all.md

 ***The more complex the game, the more equal players are in ability, the further they are from the best.***

 Inequality in ability is independent how much training the players have.
-The players we've referenced above have dedicated their entire lives to becoming great at their game, and yet we see inequality because training intuition for complex games leads to greater variance in ability - by nature.
+The players we've referenced above have dedicated their entire lives to becoming great at their game, and yet we see inequality because training for complex games leads to greater variance in ability - by nature.

 ---

-The most valued games we play are far more complex than Chess and Go, and therefore have far greater inequality in ability.

-If our activities are more complex why haven't we seen great inequality in ability in the past?
-And why is it increasing?
+We are moving towards a "winners take all" world because our activities are becoming more complex (much more than Chess / Go) leading to an inequality in ability no matter how hard you train.
+And small differences in ability increasingly result in disproportionately large outcomes.

-The complexity of our activities is a function of leverage.
+Both are a result of increase in leverage.
 Leverage = how little time it takes to implement an idea.
 The more leverage you have, the less time it takes to manifest your ideas.

-Greater leverage increases the complexity of the games we play in three ways:
-1. By reducing the time per move.
-2. By eliminating the need to play simpler games (because technology does it for us).
+Leverage increases the complexity of the games we play by eliminating the need to play simpler games (technology does it for us), and by making complex games even more complex.
-3. By increasing the possibilities within any game, thereby making the game itself more complex.

-When it takes a long time to make a move, the underlying inequality doesn't manifest quickly.
-Imagine a game of chess where each move took 5 years to make.
-By the time the players die, their differences wouldn't be that apparent.
-It's not that the extreme inequality wasn't there, but it didn't have enough time to present itself.
-As leverage increases, underlying inequalities manifest more quickly because we make moves far more quickly.

-As leverage increases, we stop doing simpler activities.
 Before we had computers, a lot of time was spent crunching numbers.
 As we gained better technology, we were able to shift more of our time figuring out what to create and how to create it - much more complex activities than crunching numbers.

-Lastly, leverage has increased the complexity of the same activities.
 Our minds don't like to dream about things that it believes are impossible.
-Greater leverage creates more possibilities within the same game, making the game itself more complex. <FootnoteReference number={2} />
+Greater leverage gives us more confidence to dream wider and bigger, creating more possibilities within the same game, making the game itself more complex. <FootnoteReference number={2} />

-In a highly leveraged world, our activities will be incredibly complex, we will make moves rapidly, and therefore we will find great inequality in ability: the best will be very far ahead of the pack in any activity.
+An increase in leverage, by definition, also increases the rate which we can make moves.
+When it takes a long time to make a move, the underlying inequality between players doesn't manifest quickly.
+Imagine a game of chess where each move took 5 years to make.
+By the time the players die, their differences wouldn't be that apparent.
+It's not that the inequality in ability wasn't there, but it didn't have enough time to present itself.

+The greater the leverage, smaller differences in ability lead to larger differences in outcome because there is more compounding.
+In a fair, complex game, each decision a player makes carries greater weight as it impacts many more decisions that come after it.

+With greater leverage, players can go much deeper into the game.
+The deeper they go in the tree of possibilities, the more they will diverge.

 ---

-Why are our activities are more complex than Chess & Go?
-The most complex human activities are the ones that involve people and how they feel.

-Human feeling is more complex than Chess & Go because it is far more difficult to describe its state.
-A system that has a much more complicated state has more possibilities and is therefore more complex.

-Recall when you had to communicate how you felt.
-You'll remember how difficult it is to do so, and importantly that no matter how many words you use, you weren't able to fully, completely, communicate what you felt.
-Translating a feeling into words is difficult because we are trying to represent something of a higher complexity into a medium that cannot capture that complexity fully.
-Information is lost in translation.

-This lost information is precisely what allows for the various interpretations of words.
-Every single person reading this will feel different feelings.
-Even though my intention is to make you feel what I feel about this topic, there is absolutely no way for me to do so without any loss of information, no matter what medium I use: words, images, videos, symbols, etc. - even if I spend my entire life trying.
-I believe this gap between the complexity of human feeling and the mediums we use to communicate feeling is massive. <FootnoteReference number={3} />

-Chess and Go can easily be represented by symbols (text, pictures, etc.), and therefore are much simpler than solving for people.
-As we gain leverage, our activities move closer to directly solving for people.

-A century ago ago, workers would assemble physical things in a factory and wouldn't need to think too much about people.
-Workers today are now more involved in building products and services that require them to understand people and their problems more directly.

-Programmers are being asked to become better at thinking about what to build and understanding users, [without just thinking about how to build something](https://x.com/ID_AA_Carmack/status/1637087219591659520).
-Animators are being asked to contribute something meaningful to the story instead of only translating a rough sketch into a completed animation.
-Pizza cooks, and ice cream store employees, are all being asked to tell engaging stories on social media to attract more customers.

-***Everyone is moving towards solving for people.***

-Artists for thousands of years have been solving for how to make people feel.
-Which is why it's no surprise that the arts have always had extreme inequality in ability.
-Human progress is pushing us all towards the games that artists have been playing for a long time, and also towards the intense inequality in outcomes that artists have felt for a long time.

----

-The real world is not like a board game.
-Life's not fair.
+Unlike board games, life's not fair.

 There are two kinds of fairness: fairness at birth and fairness in access to tools, education, freedoms, and opportunity.